 Formal, theoretical, material, pragmatic and conceptual aspects of architecture, cities and art, examined in relation to their cultural contexts, from circa 1400 to the present.
 Offered spring semester.

-Choose three of the following electives:
+Choose three of the following (9 hrs.):

 Designed to help students develop criteria for judging works of art and performances and to match them with potential audiences.
 Coursework includes readings in arts criticism as well as critiques of current art events.
 The course will also look at public policy for the arts at the state and federal level.

 An introduction to understanding and communicating the impact of arts and culture on public and organizational policy as well as community strategic planning.
 The course will prepare art students for the various processes in creating and sustaining vibrant arts organizations and communities including the study of cultural policy, strategic planning, and arts advocacy.
-This course has been approved as an Honors qualified course.

 An exposure to the dynamics of identifying opportunities and dealing with the risks of implementing new ideas and ventures, while focusing on the early development of independent ventures as well as those within established organizations.
 Both individual and organizational level issues will be addressed.
 Includes an analysis of the major functional areas of the start-up firm: accounting, finance, human resources, information systems, logistics, management, marketing, production/operations, purchasing and sales, as well as considerations for entrepreneurship in the international marketplace.